kevinjohnkiely/quick-quiz-project-2/README.md

 + HTML5 - Hypertext markup language used to give the website its overall structure and semantic value.
 + CSS3 - Cascading Style Sheets used to apply consistent styles across all sections of the application.
 + Google Fonts - Font is embedded into the website by way of importing the correct google font link into the linked CSS file.
-+ Font Awesome - Fontawesome toolkit imported into HTML files and its icons used to show social media links.
++ Font Awesome - Fontawesome toolkit imported into HTML files and its icons used to show button icons and logo.
 + Git, Github & Gitpod - Used to continuously develop and deploy the incremental versions of the application.
 + Balsamiq Wireframes - Downloadable software to create the wireframe mockups.
 + GIMP - GNU Image Manipulation Program, used to resize, crop & optimize the image content for embedding on the website.
 + Local Storage - A JavaScript utility that allows key-value pairs of data to be stored for later use in a web browser.
++ OpenTrivia Database - A web API supplying quiz questions in JSON format.

 <hr>